kkatta11/learning-library/oic-integration-library/oic-gen-3/get-started-oic/create-flow/create-flow.md

 1. Change the Layout to Horizontal from the Toolbar on the top.
 Hover over the outgoing arrow from the *Scheduled* activity and Click the **+** sign in the integration canvas.

 2. Select the configured FTP Adapter connection which is created in the previous lab.
-This invokes the Oracle ERP Cloud Endpoint Configuration Wizard.
+This invokes the FTP Adapter  Configuration Wizard.

-3. On the Basic Info page, for *What do you want to call your endpoint?* element, enter `downloadSalesOrders`.
+3. On the Basic Info page, for *What do you want to call the endpoint?* element, enter `downloadSalesOrders`.
 Leave the rest as defaults.

 4. Click **Next**.